freespirit/dotfiles/README.md

 # dotfiles
-A bunch of dot files used to customise my Terminal
+A bunch of .files used to customise my Terminal

+# What's inside
+Most of it is simple coloring and aliases - nothing special.